Crystal Lake, Vermont, USA

 - Yellow Perch

-Crystal Lake VT Statistics & Helpful Links
+Crystal Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed